sabbir-subhan/appium-Python/README.md

 current GUI version - 1.5.3
 current CLI beta version - 1.6.3

--- If You want to **run iOS9 and iOS10 You need to install Xcode 7 and Xcode 8, Appium 1.6 in CLI mode can run both iOS versions but You need to switch between Xcode versions**
+### **run iOS9 and iOS10** ###
+You need to install Xcode 7 and Xcode 8, Appium >= 1.6 in CLI mode, can run both iOS versions but You need to switch between Xcode versions
 ('sudo xcode-select -switch /Applications/Xcode.app' and run 'appium' - for iOS10 and 'sudo xcode-select -switch /Applications/Xcode7.app' and run 'appium' - for iOS 9)
+- remember to restart Appium server after changing Xcode version

 ### **CONFIGURING ANDROID DEVICE:** ###